Jacobhhy/Jacobhhy.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Haoyu (Jacob) He, a recent graduate with a Master of Art in Statistics from [Columbia University](https://stat.columbia.edu/).
+I'm Haoyu (Jacob) He, a recent graduate with a Master of Arts degree in Statistics from [Columbia University](https://stat.columbia.edu/).
 I have just completed a one-year internship at the [World Wildlife Fund (WWF)](https://www.worldwildlife.org/), where I focused on Large Language Models (LLMs) and data lake development under the supervision of [Dave Thau](https://www.worldwildlife.org/experts/dave-thau).
 Currently seeking a CS/AI PhD position for Fall 2025.

 Education
 ======